SovaNetwork/running-sova/config/README.md

-# Using op-deployer to bootstrap chain artifacts
+# Using op-deployer To Generate Sova Chain Artifacts

 This is a "how to" document on how Sova uses the op-deployer to generate its OP chain artifacts